canjs/canjs/docs/can-guides/upgrade/migrating-to-canjs-5.md

 ### Replace `can-set` with `can-set-legacy`

 The biggest change to CanJS 5.0 from 4.0 was the replacement of `can-set` with [can-query-logic].
-If you are using `can-set`, it's likely you can upgrade by using [can-set-legacy] instead of `can-set`.
+If you are using `can-set`, it’s likely you can upgrade by using [can-set-legacy] instead of `can-set`.
 So if you had code like:

 ```js